quat1024/garden/garden/neoforge-installer.md

 Jarsplitter means that ART and binarypatcher don't have to carry dead weight like images and json files, or remap classes that don't need remapping.
 The `-extra` jar does indeed end up on the classpath.
 Neat

+Since binpatches are done as a last step, if you were to replace parts of this toolchain you have to make sure to do everything exactly the same as neo does, and produce byte-for-byte identical classes.
+Fortunately the installer manifest pins the exact version and classpath of every processor that touches the minecraft jar.

 ### And that's the end of the installer

 tada